 What can I use in place of papaya?

 My detox wrap is too thick to apply easily.
 What gives?

 Just add water 1 tablespoon at a time until you get a more manageable consistency!

 Papaya Body Wrap

-- Prepare a bath, sun lounge or floor with towels to lie on.
-Check the room is warm, because the wrap will cool the body.
-Put the heater on or an old blanket in reach, if need be.
+- Prepare a bath, sun lounge, or floor with towels to lie on.
+Check to make sure the room is warm because the wrap will cool the body.
+Put the heater on or an old blanket in reach, if needed.

-- Mix all the ingredients in a big bowl (If using Epsom salt, combine everything except for the Epsom salts in a bowl.
+- Mix all the ingredients in a big bowl (If using Epsom salts, combine everything except for the Epsom salts in a bowl.
 Place 1 cup of the mixture in a separate bowl to use on the face.
-Stir the Epsom salt into the big bowl of mixture to use on your body.)
+Stir the Epsom salts into the big bowl of mixture to use on your body.)

-- When you’re ready, scrape the body wrap onto the sheet and dispose or clean off for another use.
+- When you’re ready, scrape the body wrap onto the sheet, and dispose or clean it off for another use.
 I have been known to compost the whole thing, cotton sheet and all.
-Rinse off under a warm, but not hot shower.
-Moisturize with something like coconut oi.
+Rinse yourself off under a warm, but not hot, shower.
+Moisturize with something like coconut oil.